 Metaphors enrich our language and allow us to make a deeper contextual connection.
 But did you know that metaphors and their hidden meaning can also influence language and behaviour?

-So what do we mean when we talk about the meaning of metaphors?
+So what is the meaning of metaphors?

 Metaphors are imaginative ways of describing something with the same characteristics but in a different way.

 A metaphor is a figure of speech.
 It tells us that one thing resembles another thing, but in a colourful way.
 It is an amazing method writers use to connect their readers to different concepts and ideas, or thoughts and meanings.
-Metaphors link the ordinary to the extraordinary, the mundane to the fabulous, the perplexing to the familiar.
+Metaphors link the ordinary to the extraordinary, the mundane to the fabulous, and the perplexing to the familiar.

 Before we go any further, let’s look at some simple metaphors:

 - He felt a wave of terror wash over him

 - She was the apple of his eye

 - America is a melting pot

 The Meaning of Metaphors in Literature